meltano/meltano/docs/src/docs/README.md

 #### July 2021

-Our focus for July will be to expand our integrations for orchestration, data quality, and analysis.
+Our focus for July will be to expand our integrations for data quality and analysis.
 We will also work to add support for the fast sync / batch message type to enable higher throughput for extraction and loading.

 * [Great Expectations](https://gitlab.com/meltano/meltano/-/issues/2454)
 * [Fast Sync / Batch Messages](https://gitlab.com/meltano/meltano/-/issues/2364)